-We show in 4.4.10 that with this construction internalized in smooth ∞ -groupoids, the object $\flat{dR} \mathbf{B} G$ is the coefficient object for flat \mathfrak{g} -valued differential forms, where \mathfrak{g} is the ∞ -Lie algebra of G. Moreover, there is a canonical such form on G itself.
+We show in 3.3.8 that with this construction internalized in smooth ∞ -groupoids, the object $\flat{dR}\mathbf{B}G$ is the coefficient object for flat \mathfrak{g} -valued differential forms, where \mathfrak{g} is the ∞ -Lie algebra of G.

+Moreover, there is a canonical such form on G itself.
 This is obtained by forming the pasting diagram of ∞ -pullbacks

-We show below in 4.4.12 that this theta is canonical (Maurer-Cartan) \mathfrak{g} -valued form on G. Then in 4.4.13 we show that for G a shifted abelian group, this form is the universal curvature characteristic.
+We show below in 3.3.10 that this theta is canonical (Maurer-Cartan) \mathfrak{g} -valued form on G. Then in 3.3.11 we show that for G a shifted abelian group, this form is the universal curvature characteristic.
 Flat parallel G-valued transport that is twisted by this form encodes non-flat ∞ -connections.
 Gauge fields and higher gauge fields are examples.

-In 4.4.16 we show that, just as canonically, action functionals for these higher gauge fields exist in H. All this just from a system of adjoint ∞ -functors.
+In 3.3.13 we show that, just as canonically, action functionals for these higher gauge fields exist in H.

+All this just from a system of adjoint ∞ -functors.

-1.2 General theory
+1.2 General abstract theory

-Here we give an introduction to and a survey of the general theory of cohesive differential geometry that is developed in detail below in 3 below.
+We present an invitation to the theory of higher differential cohomology that is developed formally in 2 below.

 The framework of all our constructions is topos theory [John03] or rather, more generally, ∞ -topos theory [LuHTT].
-In 1.2.1 and 1.2.2 below we recall and survey basic notions with an eye towards our central example of an ∞ -topos: that of smooth ∞ -groupoids.
+In the sections 1.2.1 and 1.2.2 we recall and survey basic notions with an eye towards our central example of an ∞ -topos: that of smooth ∞ -groupoids.
 In these sections the reader is assumed to be familiar with basic notions of category theory (such as adjoint functors) and basic notions of homotopy theory (such as weak homotopy equivalences).
 A brief introduction to relevant basic concepts (such as Kan complexes and homotopy pullbacks) is given in section 1.3, which can be read independently of the discussion here.

 Then in 1.2.3 and 1.2.4 we describe, similarly in a leisurely manner, the intrinsic notions of cohomology and geometric homotopy in an ∞ -topos.
-Several aspects of the discussion are fairly well-known, we put them in the general perspective of (cohesive) ∞ -topos theory and then go beyond.
+Most aspects of what we say here involve fairly well-known facts, but the general abstract perspective of cohesive or at least locally ∞ -connected ∞ -toposes seems to have not been fully appreciated before.

-Finally in 1.2.5 we indicate how the combination of the intrinsic cohomology and geometric homotopy in a locally ∞ -connected ∞ -topos yields an intrinsic notion of differential cohomology in an ∞ -topos.
+Finally in 1.2.5 we indicate how the combination of the intrinsic cohomology and geometric homotopy in a locally ∞ -connected ∞ -topos yields a good notion of differential cohomology in an ∞ -topos.

-- 1.2.1 Toposes;
+1.2.1 Toposes

-- $1.2.2 \infty$ -Toposes;

-- 1.2.3 Cohomology;

-- 1.2.4 Homotopy;

-- 1.2.5 Differential cohomology.